Word Meanings - MIEN - Book Publishers vocabulary database

 According to estimate made by comparison; relatively; not positively or absolutely.
 With but comparatively few exceptions.
 Prescott. - COMPARE

-To inflect according to the degrees of comparison; to state positive, comparative, and superlative forms of; as, most adjectives of one syllable are compared by affixing "-er" and "-est" to the positive form; as, black, blacker, blackest; those - ENSTAMP
+To inflect according to the degrees of comparison; to state positive, comparative, and superlative forms of; as, most adjectives of one syllable are compared by affixing "-er" and "-est" to the positive form; as, black, blacker, blackest; those - INDECOMPOSABLENESS

 The constellation Aquarius. - INTERCOMMUNION